drivendataorg/repro-zipfile/README.md

 ### File-system permissions

 ZIP archives store the file-system permissions of files and directories.
 The default permissions set for new files or directories often can be different across different systems or users without any intentional choices being made.
 (These default permissions are controlled by something called [`umask`](https://en.wikipedia.org/wiki/Umask).) `ReproducibleZipFile` will set these to fixed values.
 By default, the fixed values are `0o644` (`rw-r--r--`) for files and `0o755` (`rwxr-xr-x`) for directories, which matches the common default `umask` of `0o022` for root users on Unix systems.
+(The [`0o` prefix](https://docs.python.org/3/reference/lexical_analysis.html#integers) is how you can write an octal—i.e., base 8—integer literal in Python.)

 You can customize these values using the environment variables `REPRO_ZIPFILE_FILE_MODE` and `REPRO_ZIPFILE_DIR_MODE`.
 They should be in three-digit octal [Unix numeric notation](https://en.wikipedia.org/wiki/File-system_permissions#Numeric_notation), e.g., `644` for `rw-r--r--`.